rustopian/supremacy/rules.md

 #### Objective

-- Advance your corporation's quantum technology by accumulating Qubit Cubes.
+- Advance your corporation's quantum technology by placing Qubit Cubes on your Quantum Computer Board.
 - Shape your corporate culture along the Cooperation and Innovation axes.
 - Discover whether your qubit type is viable for quantum supremacy through Research Physics.